kubecost/docs/network-allocation.md

         cpu: 50m
         memory: 20Mi
 ```
- > This write-up regarding CPU limiting <https://home.robusta.dev/blog/stop-using-cpu-limits> has points worth considering.
-In the case of low-priority/latency insensitive jobs, there is little risk to setting CPU limits.

 ### Benchmarking metrics

 The network-simulator was used to real-time simulate updating conntrack entries while simultaneously running a cluster simulated network-costs instance.
-To profile the heap, after a warmup of roughly five minutes, a heap profile of 1,000,000 Conntrack entries was gathered and examined.
+To profile the heap, after a warmup of roughly five minutes, a heap profile of 1,000,000 conntrack entries was gathered and examined.

-Each Conntrack entry is equivalent to two transport directions, so every conntrack entry is two map entries (connections).
+Each conntrack entry is equivalent to two transport directions, so every conntrack entry is two map entries (connections).

 After modifications were made to the network-costs to parallelize the delta and dispatch, large map comparisons were significantly lighter in memory.
 The same tests were performed against simulated data with the following footprint results.